Brightify/Cuckoo/README.md

 Input files can be also specified directly in `Run script` in `Input Files` form.
 To force run script to rebuild generator even if it already exists, use `--clean` as first argument.

+Notes: All paths in the Run script must be absolute.
+Variable `PROJECT_DIR` automatically points to your project directory.

 #### Carthage
 To use Cuckoo with [Carthage](https://github.com/Carthage/Carthage) add in your Cartfile this line:
 ```